William Carlin

-William Passmore Carlin (November 23, 1829 – October 4, 1903) was a career soldier from the state of Illinois who served as a general in the Union Army during the American Civil War and then in the postbellum United States Army.
+William Passmore Carlin (November 23, 1829 – October 4, 1903) was a career soldier from the state of Illinois who served as a general in the Union Army during the American Civil War and then in the postwar United States Army.
 He led a brigade and then a division in the Army of the Cumberland in several of the most significant campaigns of the Western Theater of operations.

 Early life

 William P. Carlin was born at Rich Woods in Greene County, Illinois, and educated in the local schools.
 His parents were William B. Carlin (1804-1850) and Mary Carlin (née Goode, 1805-1888).
 His uncle Thomas Carlin, a Jacksonian Democrat and veteran of the War of 1812 served as Illinois' governor when William was a boy.
 He received an appointment to the United States Military Academy in West Point, New York, and graduated in 1850, ranking 20th out of 44.
 Among his classmates were future six Civil War generals, including Gouverneur K. Warren and William L. Cabell.